nikhaldi/rhopalic-ruby/README.md

 rhopalic
 ========

-A library to detect rhopalic phrases in English, i.e., a phrase in which each word contains one letter or one syllable more than the previous word.
+A Ruby library to detect rhopalic phrases in English, i.e., a phrase in which each word contains one letter or one syllable more than the previous word.

 ## Usage